InsaneBroccoli/bf_controller_tuning/markdown/Descriptions_Figures/Gyro_Spectra.md

 ## Spectra Information

 The gyro spectra are very important because they show how much noise and vibration the drone produces at different frequencies.
 This helps you understand which parts of the signal are useful for control and which parts need to be filtered out.
-By looking at the spectra, you can clearly see the motor harmonics, frame vibrations, and other noise peaks that could disturb the PID controller.
+By looking at the spectra, you can clearly see the motor harmonics, frame vibrations and other noise peaks that could disturb the PID controller.
 When analyzing the spectra, you should pay attention to:

 <p align="center">